StefanPetkov10/Synthesis-and-analysis-of-algorithms/README.md

 ### Mathematical Algorithms
 Dive into essential mathematical problem-solving, such as calculating GCD and working with numerical data, using simple yet powerful techniques tailored for real-world applications.

-## Features
-- Algorithm synthesis and optimization
-- Analysis of time and space complexity
-- Problem-solving using efficient approaches